macarro/imputena/README.md

 # imputena

-Package allowing both automated and customized treatment of missing values in datasets using Python
+Package that allows both automated and customized treatment of missing values in datasets using Python